scaife-viewer/scaife-viewer/README.md

-# Scaife Digital Library Viewer
+# Scaife Viewer

+The new reading environment for version 5.0 of the Perseus Digital Library.

 ## Getting Started